 Cons:

-The Atera system is available in three plans.
-This gives a flexible per-technician pricing structure that makes the system accessible to businesses of all sizes.
+The Atera system is available in four plans, so the per-technician pricing structure makes the system accessible to businesses of all sizes.
 The platform is hosted by Atera so you don’t need to install or maintain the monitoring software on your own servers.
 The console for the service can be accessed through any standard Web browser.
 The system includes options for integration with third-party tools that facilitate automated information exchanges for related tasks, such as invoicing.
 Pricing starts at $129 per technician per month.
 You can assess the Atera package on a free trial.

 EDITOR'S CHOICE